 - Two letters of recommendations from individuals other than family members

 The recipient is chosen by a committee comprised of Carroll friends and family.
-The award is annually presented at the US Lacrosse National Convention.
-The 2012 recipient, Mike Jolly, received a plaque and his name will be added to the sculpture trophy displayed at the National Lacrosse Hall of Fame.
+The award is presented annually at the US Lacrosse National Convention.

 Nominations should be submitted to: